-Though the YouTuber is based state-side, her abusive tendencies have been aired all over the world.
+Though the YouTuber is based state-side, her actions have been aired all over the world.

 The message is strong and the message is clear: Brooke Haus is ‘cancelled’.